 3. Can I just come in whenever, or do I need an appointment?

-We prefer appointments, but walk-ins are welcome.
+We prefer appointments, but walk-ins are welcome at two of our locations – Maple Village and Bellevue.
 Scheduling an appointment is the best way to ensure we have a special time set aside to talk with you.
-If you are unable to make an appointment, you may walk-in at all three of our locations – Benson, Bellevue or Maple Village – during open hours, and we will see you as soon as possible.
+If you are unable to make an appointment, you may walk-in to the Maple Village and Bellevue centers during open hours and we will see you as soon as possible.

 4. Can I bring someone with me?